aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 Environment variables are configured separately for each deployment environment (development, staging, production), streamlining the deployment process and simplifying configuration updates without altering the core application code.

+### Default Storage Behavior

+By default, the application uses **Local File Storage** for storing and managing your files.
+This means:

+- All processed files are stored on container local file system
+- No S3 storage credentials are required
+- Files are saved to a local directory on your container

+If you want to use AWS S3 instead of local storage for your application files, configure the following environment variables

+#### Troubleshooting

+> "Access Denied" Errors with S3

+- Verify your AWS credentials are correct
+- Ensure your IAM user/role has `s3:PutObject`, `s3:GetObject`, `s3:DeleteObject` permissions
+- Check that the bucket exists and is accessible from your region

 ### Environment Variables